• Skip to primary navigation

 A series of 4 photos showing the transition of beating the eggs; incorporating the flpour; dropping a tablespoon of dough on a pizzelle iron and the finished product still on the iron.

-Next, add in the oil (¼ cup ), vanilla extract (1 teaspoon) and anise extract (1 teaspoon).
+Next, add the vegetable oil (¼ cup ), vanilla extract (1 teaspoon) and anise extract (1 teaspoon).

 Moving right along, whisk in the dry ingredients, which consist of flour (1¼ cups), baking powder (¾ teaspoon) and salt (just a pinch).